-In the offshore and coastal development arenas, UL technical advisory group designs and implements offshore wind resource assessments and met-ocean studies, including met tower design and review.
-We employ innovative measurement approaches using buoys, fixed and floating platforms, and remote-sensing technologies for wind measurement and atmospheric characterization.
-We are also a leader in offshore studies that are paving the way for the development of a viable offshore industry in the United States, including cost-benefit analyses, industry data needs assessments, and the evaluation of new technologies
+In the offshore and coastal development arenas, UL’s technical advisory group designs and implements offshore wind resource assessments and met-ocean studies, including met tower design and review.
+We employ innovative approaches to wind measurement and atmospheric characterization using buoys, fixed and floating platforms, and remote sensing technologies.
+We have also led offshore studies that are paving the way for the development of a viable offshore industry in the United States, including cost-benefit analyses, industry data needs assessments, and the evaluation of new technologies.

 UL’s offshore wind collaboration activities are also reflected by involvement in research and leadership roles.